-EyeSight Hawaii offers glaucoma treatments at both the Honolulu, HI and Maui, HI offices using state-of-the-art technology.
-With over 30 years of experience, our surgeons are dedicated to providing excellent outcomes for all of their patients.
+EyeSight Hawaii offers glaucoma treatment plans at both the Honolulu, HI, and Maui, HI offices using state-of-the-art technology.
+With over 30 years of experience, our surgeons are dedicated to providing excellent outcomes for all of their patients with glaucoma.

-Here’s what you need to know about glaucoma and how it’s treated at EyeSight Hawaii.
+Here’s what you need to know about glaucoma.

 Symptoms of Glaucoma

-The problem is that vision loss caused by optic nerve damage is irreversible.
+Optic nerve damage can cause irreversible vision loss.
 So, the only way to prevent glaucoma-related blindness is by having regular eye exams to diagnose your vision loss as soon as possible.
-The degenerative effects of glaucoma can often be prevented if diagnosed early enough.
+An early diagnosis of glaucoma can prevent its degenerative effects.

 Typically, patients with open-angle glaucoma will have blind spots in their peripheral or central vision and/or tunnel vision as the condition advances.
 Symptoms of patients with acute angle-closure glaucoma may include headaches or migraines, eye pain, nausea, blurry vision, halos around bright lights, and redness in the eye.